Donald Freed: Early life

 Freed was born May 13, 1932, in Chicago, Illinois, the only son of Jeanne (Greene) and David J. Freed, an attorney; the couple later divorced.
 Freed maintained a relationship with his father David throughout his life, although he was young when his parents separated.
 His mother remarried Arthur Malsin, a merchant by trade.
 At age 4, Freed moved with his mother and stepfather to Eagle River, Wisconsin.
-Three years later, Freed’s mother and stepfather moved again, to Alexandria, Louisiana.
-Freed is the eldest of the children and has four half-siblings: Lynnel Hope, Anne, Paulette, and Byron.
-From 1939-1949, he was educated at West End Grammar School, Bolton High School, St. John’s Military Academy in Delafield, Wisconsin, and Louisiana College.
+Three years later, Freed's mother and stepfather moved again, to Alexandria, Louisiana.
+Freed is the eldest of his four half-siblings: Lynnel Hope, Anne, Paulette, and Byron.
+From 1939 to 1949, he was educated at West End Grammar School, Bolton High School, St. John's Military Academy in Delafield, Wisconsin, and Louisiana College.

 Malsin, Freed's stepfather, was "a successful merchant selling clothing for a time, then military gear, and later soft drinks.
 After World War II, when the wartime boom deflated and prices soared, his stepfather’s business collapsed and he committed suicide".
 Freed has said that many people have known a Willy Loman in their lives.
 He referred to Arthur Miller's classic play, Death of a Salesman, in which the protagonist committed suicide, hoping his death would provide insurance to help his family survive.
 Freed's mother Jeanne supported his family until she died of cancer at 42.
 She sold insurance "in the back roads of Louisiana".

-Freed’s higher education began in 1949 at the University of Illinois; in 1950 he studied at the Goodman School of Drama in Chicago.
+Freed's higher education began in 1949 at the University of Illinois; in 1950 he studied at the Goodman School of Drama in Chicago.
 Upon moving to Los Angeles, he attended California State University, Northridge and the University of California, Los Angeles.
 Special Studies included Aesthetics with Professor Leon Katz, and Psychoanalytic Studies in Literature with Lawrence J. Friedman, M.D. and Milton Lester, M.D.

 Career

 Theater

-Freed’s professional career began in 1958 as artistic director of the Valley Playhouse in Tarzana, California, where he acted and directed.
-He took leading roles in The Country Girl, The Lady’s Not for Burning, The Lower Depths, Voice of the Turtle, Taming of the Shrew, and Cat on a Hot Tin Roof.
+Freed's professional career began in 1958 as artistic director of the Valley Playhouse in Tarzana, California, where he acted and directed.
+He took leading roles in The Country Girl, The Lady's Not for Burning, The Lower Depths, Voice of the Turtle, Taming of the Shrew, and Cat on a Hot Tin Roof.
 He directed Joe Stern in Detective Story, Harry Towne in Separate Tables, and Guy Stockwell in Billy Budd.

 In 1960, Freed became artistic director of the Los Angeles Art Theatre (LAAT), based in the Coronet Theatre.
 There he directed Summer and Smoke (with Joan Tomkins), The Seagull (with Guy Stockwell and Barboura Morris), Hamlet (Stockwell, Morris, and John Larkin), Crime and Punishment (Stockwell).

 In 1965, he directed Hamlet and Crime and Punishment in repertory at the Lindy Opera House in Los Angeles.

-In 1969, Freed’s play Inquest established him as a playwright, with productions occurring in New York, Hungary, Japan, Cleveland, and Los Angeles.
+In 1969, Freed's play Inquest established him as a playwright, with productions occurring in New York, Hungary, Japan, Cleveland, and Los Angeles.